garnix-io/terms-and-conditions/terms.md

 If you have any questions about these Terms, please contact us:
 By email: contact@garnix.io
-By visiting this page on our website: repository
 By mail: 9450 South West Gemini Drive, PMB 31001, Beaverton, OR 97008